mkassinopoulos/PRF_estimation/README.md

 # PRF_estimation

-This repository provides scripts for our work presented in:
+This repository provides scripts used for our work presented in:

 Kassinopoulos, M., Mitsis, G.D., 2019.
 Identification of physiological response functions to correct for fluctuations in resting-state fMRI related to heart rate and respiration.
 Neuroimage 202, 116150. https://doi.org/10.1016/j.neuroimage.2019.116150